Alan-Nixon/util-functions-nodejs/Readme.md

    This functions returns day of the date like if the date is 30 6 2024 then it is sunday pass the argument as MM-DD-YYYY

+12. daysOfYear

+   This function returns how much days of the year is completed now if it is leap year then the february

+13. retryPromise

+   This function helps you to retry promises if needed so you can pass a async function and other optional arguments one is count of retry default it will be three and the time needed to retry in milliseconds

+   for ex: retryPromise(fn: any, retry: number = 3, delay: number = 1000)

+   it will call the function 3 times and return your result if you not pass the number of retry in every second

 package name is util-functions and the functions that i created from the problems that i have faced it will have updates in future and if you have any suggetions or error occurs then contact me in this email